My Childhood Summary & Notes for Class 9 English

 Kalam’s father encouraged him to go out and learn more.
 He believed that spiritual strength helps people face any difficulty.
 This shows the importance of parents in shaping a child’s future.

-• These childhood lessons guided him to become a respected scientist and the President of India.
+• These values later helped him become a respected scientist and the President of India.

 Conclusion